-The Westphalian metropolis now has more than 312,000inhabitants and was named the world's most liveable city in 2004 - to this day it has lost none of its appeal.
+The Westphalian metropolis has apopulation of around 300,000 and was voted the most liveable city in the world back in 2004 - and it has lost none of its appeal to this day.

-This is certainly also due to the exciting contrasts in the core city, which is quite small in terms of area: Westphalian customs and traditions go hand in hand here with great cosmopolitanism, tolerance and a lot of civic commitment.
-The more than 65,000 students also shape the diverse cultural, music and start-up scene.
-The historic Prinzipalmarkt - one of the filming locations of the popular Münster crime scene - is just as impressive as the promenade, a green belt around the entire old town on which cyclists can ride freely under large linden trees.
-The theatre, the Christmas market, the Aasee lake and the 30 or so churches that can be found in the core city area alone are also impressive.
-Numerous well-known personalities are also associated with Münster; Götz Alsmann is just one of them.
-Also impressive is the lively alternative café and pub culture, the internationally renowned Skulptur Projekte, the Vainstream and Dockland festivals, the large independent cultural scene or Gleis 22, one of the oldest and most active clubs for concerts by alternative bands.
+This is certainly also due to the exciting contrasts in the rather small city centre: Westphalian customs and traditions go hand in hand here with great cosmopolitanism, tolerance and a great deal of civic commitment.
+The more than 65,000 students also characterise the diverse cultural, music and start-up scene.
+The historic Prinzipalmarkt - one of the filming locations for the popular Münster crime series - is just as impressive as the Promenade, a green belt around the entire old town, where cyclists can ride freely under large lime trees.
+The theatre, the Christmas market, the Aasee lake and the 30 or so churches that can be found in the city centre alone are also impressive.
+Numerous well-known personalities are also associated with Münster, Götz Alsmann being just one of them.
+The lively alternative café and pub culture, the internationally renowned Skulptur Projekte, the Vainstream and Dockland festivals, the large independent cultural scene and Gleis 22, one of the oldest and most active clubs for concerts by alternative bands, are also impressive.

 Münster is located in the west of Germany and in the north of North Rhine-Westphalia, south-west of Osnabrück.
 Warendorf and Gütersloh lie to the east, the Ruhr region beckons to the south and Dülmen, Coesfeld and Ahaus join the Westphalian metropolis before the Dutch border.
 As you can see, Münster and the Münsterland are growing ever closer together.
 You can quickly reach the countryside as well as the smaller towns in the surrounding area - and vice versa.